 Australia's employment relations system is complex.
 It's easy to miss a requirement or overlook an update while you are focussed on your business.
 That's where our HR Health Check can help.

 Your HR Health Check includes:

-> Review of your HR systems, processes and documentation
+> Assessment of your current HR systems, processes and documentation

 > Identification of areas of risk and potential exposure

 > A detailed report with recommendations to achieve HR compliance and best practice

 The HR Health Check covers the following areas: